inscopix/pyisx/README.md

 # pyisx

-The `pyisx` project is a python binding for [isxcore](https://github.com/inscopix/isxcore), a C++ API for interacting with Inscopix data.
+`isx` is a python package for interacting with Inscopix data.
-The python package for this binding, named `isx`, is available on [pypi](https://pypi.org/project/isx/) for download.
 This package encapsulates the following I/O functionality:
 * Reading Inscopix files (`.isxd`, `.isxb`, `.gpio`, `.imu`)
 * Writing Inscopix files (`.isxd`)
 * Exporting Inscopix files to third-party formats (`.mp4`, `.tiff`, `.csv`)

+The `isx` package is built from the `pyisx` project, a python binding for [isxcore](https://github.com/inscopix/isxcore), a C++ API for interacting with Inscopix data.

+## Documentation

+For help, please refer to the [documentation](https://github.com/inscopix/pyisx).

 ## Install